 The HCM plant, along with a downstream gas scrubber and Stirling liquefier, will create research results for the production of renewable gaseous (CNG) and liquefied (LNG) methane.
-The operation of the interconnected plants will demonstrate the feasibility of the overall process at technical scale as part of the Energy Lab 2.0.
-Moreover, the innovative modular reactor system will speed-up the evolution of optimized, large-scale methanation reactors for PtG and BtG processes.
+The operation of the interconnected plants will demonstrate the feasibility of the overall process on a technical scale as part of the Energy Lab 2.0.
+Moreover, the innovative modular reactor system will speed up the evolution of optimized, large-scale methanation reactors for PtG and BtG processes.

-Dr. Siegfried Bajohr Engler-Bunte-Institut (KIT)
+Dr.-Ing.
+Siegfried Bajohr Engler-Bunte-Institut, EBI ceb

-Engler-Bunte-Ring 1 Building 40.51
+Engler-Bunte-Ring 1 76131 Karlsruhe